mike247/productJsonFormatter/readme.md

 Populate the rows.js file in the data folder with required test data

 ## Assumptions made
-The productid was unique
-The fields provided are the only fields recieved from the 'api' Probably some more?
+The productid was unique, the fields provided are the only fields recieved from the 'api' Probably some more?

 ## Things used to help me